-Accurate predictive models are the heart and soul of portfolio management, particularly in today's rapid-fire trading environment.
-Investors are constantly seeking any advantage — no matter how small — when choosing instruments to add to, retain in, or remove from portfolios.
-No stone is thus left unturned in the pursuit of good modeling and forecasting: if factors such as the daily news, changing opinions and tastes, or even the social interactions between corporate directors and analysts can potentially tip off investors to price moves minutes, hours or days before new earnings information becomes public?
+Accurate predictive models are the heart and soul of portfolio management in today's rapid-fire trading environment.
+Investors are constantly seeking any advantage — no matter how small — when choosing instruments to add to, retain in or remove from portfolios.
+No stone is thus left unturned in the pursuit of good modeling and forecasting.

+Could the daily news, or even the social interactions between corporate directors and analysts, potentially tip off investors to price moves minutes, hours or days before new earnings information becomes public?

-Interestingly, Creamer found this effect diminished somewhat after 2001, when the federal Regulation Fair Disclosure brought far greater transparency to company financial information and effectively ended the process of selective corporate disclosure of operations to small groups of analysts.
+Interestingly, Creamer found this effect diminished somewhat after 2001, when the federal Regulation Fair Disclosure brought far greater transparency to company financial information and curtailed the process of selective corporate disclosures to smaller groups of analysts.

-"Again, it is another signal, not strong to use alone but something that adds to your equities research and refines it."
+"The correlation we are already seeing is between 10 percent and 30 percent," Creamer explains.
+"This is a signal, not strong enough to use alone, but something that adds to equities research and refines it."

-Creamer's work is just part of a comprehensive program of financial research and education at Stevens, much of it enabled by the Hanlon Financial Systems Lab — a leading-edge facility featuring Bloomberg terminals streaming real-time market data and the capability to analyze historical data with state-of-the-art software packages.
+Creamer's work is part of a comprehensive program of financial research and education at Stevens, much of it enabled by the Hanlon Financial Systems Lab — a leading-edge facility featuring Bloomberg terminals streaming real-time market data and the capability to analyze historical data with state-of-the-art software packages.